asterinas/asterinas/docs/src/osdk/reference/commands/run.md

 Options related with debugging:

-- `-G, --enable-gdb`: Enable QEMU GDB server for debugging.
+- `--gdb-server`: Enable QEMU GDB server for debugging.
+- `--gdb-wait-client`: Let the QEMU GDB server wait for the client connection before execution.
-- `--vsc`: Generate a '.vscode/launch.json' for debugging kernel with Visual Studio Code (only works when QEMU GDB server is enabled, i.e., `--enable-gdb`).
+- `--gdb-vsc`: Generate a '.vscode/launch.json' for debugging kernel with Visual Studio Code (only works when QEMU GDB server is enabled, i.e., `--gdb-server`).
 Requires [CodeLLDB](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb).
 - `--gdb-server-addr <ADDR>`: The network address on which the GDB server listens, it can be either a path for the UNIX domain socket or a TCP port on an IP address.